 Dive into an ultra rich and creamy dessert with this easy gluten-free cheesecake.
-A no bake filling makes this a quick and effortless recipe, with a surprise alternative for an easy gluten-free crust!
+A no bake filling makes this a quick and effortless recipe, with a surprise alternative for an easy gluten-free crust.
+If you’ve struggled to find a gluten-free recipe just as good as the traditional one’s, it’s time to stop looking!

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Stir together the almond flour crust ingredients.
+Stir together the almond flour crust ingredients.
 Press firmly into a 9-inch springform pan using a measuring cup or bottom of a glass.
 I prefer using a 9-inch pan over a 10-inch springform pan because the crust and filling will be thicker.
-Bake for 22 minutes.
+You can either just line the bottom of the pan for a thicker crust, or go up the sides as well.

-The ultra creamy, tangy filling satisfies many on its own, but there are a variety of cheesecake toppings.
+The ultra creamy, tangy filling satisfies many on its own, but I could go on and on about my favorite cheesecake topping ideas.
 Either drizzle on the sauce before serving, or offer options for guest to top as desired.

 - fresh fruit, such as strawberries, blueberries, or raspberries

-- fruit sauces, like blueberry sauce, raspberry or strawberry
+- fruit sauces, like blueberry sauce, raspberry, strawberry, or cherry pie filling

 - caramel sauce

-- peanut butter cups (read label for gluten-free)
+- peanut butter cups or other chopped candy (read label for gluten-free)

 - gluten-free Oreo cookies, crushed